-The two massive Saxon stone crosses, elaborately carved with animals and Biblical scenes including the Nativity of Christ and the Crucifixion, dominate the cobbled market square of Sandbach.
-Probably dating from the 9th century, and originally painted as well as carved, they are among the finest surviving examples of Anglo-Saxon high crosses.
+These two massive Saxon stone crosses dominate the cobbled market square of Sandbach.
+They are elaborately carved with animals and Biblical scenes including the Nativity of Christ and the Crucifixion, and probably date from the 9th century.
+They were originally painted as well as carved, and they are among the finest surviving examples of Anglo-Saxon high crosses.

 Read more about the history of Sandbach Crosses.

 There are many shops, food outlets and facilities nearby in Sandbach town centre.

 More Saxon stone fragments can be seen by the porch of St Mary's Church, a short walk away from the crosses.